Second autopsy granted in Brown County murder case

 ABERDEEN, S.D.
-(AP) - A judge in Brown County has agreed to a defense request for a second autopsy in a murder case even though the victim’s body had already been embalmed by a funeral home.
+(AP) - A South Dakota judge has agreed to a defense request for a second autopsy in a murder case, even though the victim’s body has already been embalmed.

-Jarrett Jones, 48, is on custody on a first-degree murder charge in the fatal shooting of Jon Schumacher Jan.
-2 at the Jones’s place in Bath.
-Court documents said there was an early morning disagreement between the two in Jones’ shop, according to Aberdeen American News.
+Jarrett Jones, 48, is in custody on a first-degree murder charge in the Jan.
+2 fatal shooting of Jon Schumacher.
+Brown County court documents say the shooting took place at Jones’ business in Bath, about 200 miles (320 kilometers) northwest of Sioux Falls, according to Aberdeen American News.

-An autopsy was done Jan.
-3. Jones’ defense attorney, Marshall Lovrien, requested a second autopsy on Jan.
+Jones’ defense attorney, Marshall Lovrien, requested a second autopsy on Jan.
 4, but was informed the body was already at the funeral home.

-Lovrien, in a motion, said Jones had a right to an independent evaluation of the body.
+Lovrien, in a motion, said Jones has the right to an independent evaluation of the body.
 A magistrate judge approved the motion.

 Sign up for Daily Newsletters